juliasilge/tidytext/cran-comments.md

 ## Release Summary

-This is the fourth CRAN release of tidytext.
-In this release, we added tidiers for LDA models from mallet, added a financial sentiment lexicon, updated tidiers for changes to the quanteda API, changed `unnest_tokens()` to work with data.table objects, and fixed some bugs.
+This is the fifth CRAN release of tidytext.
+In this release, we converted non-standard evaluation from underscored functions to use the tidyeval framework, implemented tiders for the stm package, added a [pkgdown site](https://juliasilge.github.io/tidytext), and fixed some bugs.

 ## Test environments
-* Local OS X install, R 3.4.0
+* Local OS X install, R 3.4.1
-* Ubuntu 12.04 (on Travis-CI), R 3.4.0
+* Ubuntu 14.04 (on Travis-CI), R 3.4.1
 * Win-builder (devel and release)
+* r-hub using `check_on_windows()`

 ## R CMD check results